|

 the public television

 station for Kansas City, MO.
-He serves on other boards
+He has served on other

-and task forces, such as the Advisory Board of the nationally
+boards and task forces, such as the Advisory Board

-for Religious Experience and Study of Kansas City.
+for Religious Experience and Study of Kansas City, the LGBT Task Force of the American

-He is past president of the Board of Directors of the
+He is past president of the boards of directors of

 Lesbian